tmtsoftware/csw/docs/src/main/create-component.md

 # Creating a Component

-TODO This page should at least mention all of the features of CSW a developer might want to use, but only give details on the most commonly used.
-Links/references should be provided for the other features.

-This gives a walkthrough of creating an HCD.

 This tutorial helps in creating a HCD in Scala/Java.
 In order to create a HCD one needs to depend on `csw-framework` which can be referred [here](https://tmtsoftware.github.io/csw-prod/framework.html).
 This tutorial can be referred for creating an Assembly as well.